 In-Fitter aquarium heaters

-These heaters are built inside the aquarium water heater and hence they are called In-filter aquarium heaters.
-Water is pumped through the filter and is cleaned as well as heated at the same time before returning it back to the tank.
+These heaters are built inside the aquarium water heater, and hence, they are called In-filter aquarium heaters.
+Water is pumped through the filter and is cleaned as well as heated at the same time before returning it to the tank.